terraform-aws-modules/terraform-aws-s3-bucket/README.md

 }
 ```

+### Bucket with a custom policy attached

+When you need to attach a custom policy to the bucket, you can use the `policy` argument.
+To keep bucket policy with correct S3 bucket and AWS account properties, you can use the placeholders `_S3_BUCKET_ID_`, `_S3_BUCKET_ARN_`, and `_AWS_ACCOUNT_ID_` in the policy document.
+Those values will be replaced with the actual values during the policy attachment.
+This is especially useful when using bucket prefixes.

 ## Conditional creation

 Sometimes you need to have a way to create S3 resources conditionally but Terraform does not allow to use `count` inside `module` block, so the solution is to specify argument `create_bucket`.